UrlEdge

 UrlEdge Rule:

-Scenario B: Removing Prefixes (Risky but Clean)
+Scenario B: Removing prefixes

 UrlEdge Rule:

-Step 3: Implementation at the Edge
+Step 3: Implement redirects at the edge

 If you handle redirects in next.config.js or Middleware, the request has to hit your origin server (Vercel/Node.js), spin up a compute instance, match the rule, and respond.